antran89/blog/_posts/research/2015-01-13-matrix-norms.md

   $
 </div>

 Matrix norms and singular values have special relationships.
-In this post, I would like to summarize all matrix norms and related norms and derive relationships between them.
+Before I forget about them, I’ll summarized them in this post.

 ### Definitions
 * Schatten p-Norm

     The Schatten p-Norm is defined as the following.[^2]

     $$
     \|X\|_{S_p} := \left( \sum_i^n s_i(X)^p \right)^\frac{1}{p}
     $$